Fishing industry in Chile: History

 The most affected group for this legislation and this struggle with globalization are the approximately 86,000 independent fishermen.
 They ply the waters close to Chile's shore in 13,000 vessels, ranging from semi-industrial ships to rowing boats.
 These thousands of fishermen represent nearly half of the fishing sector in Chile (about 45%) but they struggle against the increasing industrial presence, especially in Valparaiso and other small cities like Bio-Bio, Chiloe, and Pelhullue.
 An increase in licensing checks in the region have severely impacted the men and women who have for decades used this industry to provide for their families and pass down their skills to the next generation.
+In Chile, many families rely on the economic and social roles from fishing, in order to increase revenue and profit at these smaller scale fisheries.
 Licenses require that fishermen register their catch and never venture outside of their registered zone.
 Artisanal fishermen once had exclusive fishing rights to five nautical miles of the coastline—industrial-fishing boats could only trawl more than five miles out.
 However, this also created trouble as certain fish can only be caught farther out.
 Artisanal fishermen do not have access to this catch.
 This has since become a moot point as, with the expiration of parts of the quota fishing law, artisanal fishermen's coveted and exclusive access to coastline has shrunk to within one nautical mile of the shore.